-Forms are an important part of any website: whether they’re your main call to action, or just part of your “contact” page.
+Forms are an important part of any website: whether they’re your main call to action or just part of your “contact” page.
 In this article, we’ll discuss sign-up forms that help you increase your subscribers and leads.
 Sign-up forms are especially crucial for blogs.
-They allow you to continue to engage with readers who found your content interesting, and create lucrative email marketing campaigns to sell your products and services.
+They allow you to continue to engage with readers who found your content interesting and create lucrative email marketing campaigns to sell your products and services.
 Utilizing an effective signup form will result in more conversions (subscribers) to your site, which can have a significant impact on long-term growth for your website.

 Contact forms can be built from scratch using code, but this requires hiring a web developer and is usually recommended only if you are building your entire website from scratch.
 If you’re building the site yourself on a website builder or platform like WordPress, you have many tools at your disposal that allow you to easily create great-looking forms without any coding or design experience.

 Many site builders, like Wix and BoldGrid, have app stores that let you choose from many different types of form apps and plugins.
 Each one will have different features and capabilities, and some even allow additional control over editing using CSS.
 Other site builders, like Strikingly, don’t have app stores; instead, they have built-in contact forms that you can quickly and easily add.
 While the editing and design features there are limited, the basic form looks pretty good, and you can use a service like MailChimp to simply add a form with HTML.

 If you’re looking for ideas for your own form, here are 5 different sign-up forms that can help you increase your subscribers list.